We like to imagine entrepreneurs and business owners as capable people. After all, they’re smart enough to start and run their own businesses.

 The Fair Labor Standards Act granted some much-needed worker protections, but companies still try to exploit workers for their own gain.

-Business owners who refuse to offer decent working conditions pretend these demands are unreasonable and lament that no one wants to work.
+Business owners who refuse to offer decent working conditions pretend that these demands (a living wage, being treated with respect, work-life balance) are unreasonable and lament that no one wants to work anymore.

 However, if they offered more money and treated their employees with dignity and respect, top talent would line the streets trying to get a job offer.